Conflicts, Assortative Matching, and the Evolution of Signaling Norms: The Model and Analysis

 Assuming a large $N_t$, the law of large numbers implies that $N^H_t$ and $N^L_t$ evolve according to their expected payoffs from Table \ref{tab:payofftable}.
 So we have:

 We simulate the dynamics described by Equations (\ref{nosignaldynamic1}) and (\ref{nosignaldynamic2}) in Figure \ref{fig:No_Signal}.
 The first graph shows the evolution of the average reproductive rate for each type as well as for the population as a whole and the second shows the evolution of the sizes of high and low type sub-populations as well as the population as a whole.
-Note that the starting population has been normalized to 1 with high types initially making up 20\% of the population.
-The final graph shows the raw growth ($N_{t}-N_{t-1}$) of the population as well as the raw growth of each sub-population within the population.
+Note that the starting population has been normalized to 1 with high types initially making up 20\% of the population.The second graph shows how the population level, and the amount of each type evolves over time.
+The final graph shows how the proportion of types within the population change over time.

 Inequality (\ref{payoffrelation1}) implies $V(H,H)>V(L,H)$ and $V(H,L)>V(L,L)$.
 Hence, in the absence of signaling, high types are able to evolve within the population because they realize higher payoffs than low types i.e. survival of the fittest.
 As the proportion of high types increases in the population, the average reproductive rate of the population will converge to the reproductive rate of the high types.
 Note that there is a secondary effect here.
 Inequality (\ref{payoffrelation1}) also implies $V(H,H)>V(H,L)$ and $V(L,H)>V(L,L)$.
 Hence, as high types make up a greater proportion of the population, individuals become more likely to match with high types, thus the reproductive rates of both low types and high types increase as high types come to make up a greater proportion of the population, which can be seen in the first graph of Figure (\ref{fig:No_Signal}).